mancia08/e-commerce-app/README.md

 ## :question: Unmet needs
 The COVID-19 pandemic has a lot of people confined in their homes.
 This has been going on for some time now and will not change in the foreseeable future because people in the city don’t trust Putin’s vaccine and also have taken a liking to stay at home with their cats, Netflix, wine, food, and pajamas.
 This is exactly what has disrupted our business model.
 Simply put, our customers no longer need work clothes to wear around the office because they are working from home in their cat hair covered pajamas.

-The folks in the marketing department saw that we now have an underutilized logistic and shipping system and also that a lot of small shop owners around the city are trying to sell their products to customers that no longer go to their physical stores because they aren’t leaving their houses as much.
-These shops owner’s unmet need is our opportunity: Norris Inc. can provide the shipping service and charge for that.
+The folks in the marketing department saw that we now have an underutilized logistic and shipping system and also that a lot of small shop owners around the city are trying to sell their products to customers that no longer go to their physical stores because they are not leaving their houses as much.
+These shops owner’s unmet need is our opportunity, Norris Inc. can provide the shipping service and charge for that.

-But then there is a second unmet need.
-Turns out that most of these local stores around town have always sold from physical locations and have never needed (or wanted) to sell online until now.
+But then there is a second unmet need, turns out that most of these local stores around town have always sold from physical locations and have never needed (or wanted) to sell online until now.
 The pandemic is forcing everyone to adapt to this new world where nobody leaves the house.
-So, here again, the folks from marketing saw an opportunity.
+So, here again, the marketing Department saw an opportunity.
 Since Norris Inc. already knows how to sell online, because that is what we do, we can also help the stores around the city to do it.
-This means that we have to provide an E-commerce platform for these shops, and we can also charge for this.
+This means that we have to provide an E-commerce platform for these shops and we can also charge for this.

 A third unmet need is that a lot of these small shops around the city pride themselves in offering top-notch customer service and a lot of after-sale service.
 They do it because they have cultivated a very long relationship with their clients.
 There are a lot of cases where a clientele has been shopping for the same products in the same shop for years and years.
 So, if we want to host these shops under our E-commerce platform, we must also provide a way for the customer service and after-sale service to happen.
 We have been told that meeting this “need” is paramount to the success of the project.

 ## [:top:](#table-of-contents)